How to invest in property as a first-time investor: a crash course

 Article summary

 The world may be undergoing rapid change thanks to the rise of tech, but bricks and mortar remains the safe investment, as it has been for decades.
-And with a new generation entering the property market as well as a succession of interest cuts, now is a good time to invest.
+And with a new generation entering the property market and the prospect of interest rate cuts in late 2024, now is a good time to invest.

 How to invest in property: 9 tips for taking your first step onto the property ladder

-If you’re looking to take your first step onto the property ladder, it may seem intimidating at first, but with the right advice, the mystery begins to unravel.
+If you’re looking to take your first step onto the property ladder, it may seem intimidating initially, but with the right advice, the mystery begins to unravel.

 Here are some tips for first-time property investors.